Get in Touch

 • Phases of the Software Testing Life Cycle (STLC).

-• Testing approaches for Waterfall, Agile, DevOps, and CI/CD environments.
+• Testing approaches in Waterfall, Agile, DevOps, and CI/CD environments.

-• Test levels: unit, integration, system, and acceptance.
+• Test levels: unit, integration, system, and acceptance testing.

 • Shift-left and shift-right testing strategies.